Plan Your Visit

 Admission

-Free.
-Donations are greatly appreciated to help provide the Botanic Park free for visitors.
-Donation boxes may be found in the gardens near the kiosks.
+Donations are greatly appreciated to help keep the Botanic Park free for visitors.
+Donation boxes and credit card meters may be found in the gardens near both entrances.

 Directions